TL;DR: Every Rodz webhook payload includes an

 - Five minutes is a reasonable default.
 It accounts for minor clock drift between Rodz servers and yours, plus brief network delays during retries.

-- Do not set it below 60 seconds.
+- Don’t set it below 60 seconds.
 Rodz retries failed deliveries, and a very short window could reject legitimate retries.

-- Ensure your server clock is synchronized.
-Use NTP (Network Time Protocol) to keep your system time accurate.
-Most cloud providers handle this automatically, but if you are running your own server, verify that NTP is configured.
+- Keep your server clock synchronized.
+Use NTP (Network Time Protocol) to stay accurate.
+Most cloud providers handle this automatically, but if you’re running your own server, verify that NTP is configured.

 Handling Secret Rotation

-At some point, you will need to rotate your webhook secret.
-Perhaps an employee who had access has left the company, or your security policy mandates periodic rotation.
-The Rodz API supports this gracefully.
+At some point you’ll need to rotate your webhook secret.
+Maybe an employee with access has left, or your security policy mandates periodic rotation.
+The Rodz API handles this gracefully.

 When you rotate your secret through the dashboard or API, Rodz briefly signs payloads with both the old and new secret during a transition period (typically 24 hours).
 To handle this: